-Reading School of Pharmacy is pleased to announce the introduction of PhD Bursaries available for applicants who meet the eligibility criteria below, and are starting their PhD in the period 1 January 2019 to 31 December 2019.
+Reading School of Pharmacy is pleased to announce the introduction of PhD Bursaries available for applicants who meet the eligibility criteria below.

 What is available?

-A bursary of £2,000 per year, to be directly allocated to the PhD student, following award of the bursary.
+A bursary of £2,000 per year, to be directly allocated to the PhD student, once the student has enrolled on their PhD programme.